yelaD/my-slip-box/Reference notes/Meditations.md

 60. What the body needs is stability.
 To be impervious to jolts in all it is and does.
 The cohesiveness and beauty that intelligence lends to the face--that's what the body needs.
 But it should come without effort.

+61. Not a dancer but a wrestler: waiting, poised and dug in, for sudden assaults.

+62. Look at who they really are, the people whose approval you long for, and what their minds are really like.
+Then you won't blame the ones who make mistakes they can't help, and you won't feel a need for their approval.
+You will have seen the sources of both--their judgments and their actions.

+63. "Against our will, our souls are cut off from truth."
+Truth, yes, and justice, self-control, kindness...
+Important to keep this in mind.
+It will make you more patient with other people.

+64. For times when you feel pain:
+See that it doesn't disgrace you, or degrade your intelligence--doesn't keep it from acting rationally or unselfishly.
+And in most cases what Epicurus said should help: that pain is neither unbearable nor unending, as long as you keep in mind its limits and don't magnify them in your imagination.
+And keep in mind too that pain often comes in disguise--as drowsiness, fever, loss of appetite....
+When you're bothered by things like that, remind yourself: "I'm giving in to pain."

+65. Take care that you don't treat inhumanity as it treats human beings.